Policies and Conditions

 Read the document containing Abakion’s General Terms and Conditions.

 Data Processing Agreement

-The Data Processing Agreement has been drawn up on the basis of a template from the Danish IT Industry Association (version 2.3).
+The Data Processing Agreement has been drawn up on the basis of a template from The Danish Data Protection Agency.

 Microsoft’s Terms and Conditions

 Below, you will find the Microsoft licensing terms applicable to your purchase of, or subscription to, a Microsoft product or service.
 Please read these terms carefully; if you have any questions, you are always welcome to contact Abakion A/S for further clarification.

 For information on Microsoft’s policies regarding the GDPR, please see Microsoft’s website https://www.microsoft.com/en-us/TrustCenter/Privacy/gdpr/default.aspx or https://www.microsoft.com/en-us/TrustCenter/, where Microsoft’s own audit report is set out.

 This document describes the standard Microsoft terms and conditions for Microsoft’s various online services such as Microsoft Office365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, Microsoft Intune, Microsoft Azure, Microsoft Dynamics Business Central etc. You can download the agreement here.

 To approve Abakion A/S as your Cloud Solution Provider, click on this link.

 Microsoft Partner Account No. of Abakion